 Moving south again you reach the last beach, Little Beach, about 70 metres long, again all the facilities, including a large pool called Europa Pool, are purpose built.
 The ambience of this beach is spoilt to a certain extent by the ugly pipe work and pumping house at the southern end, part of the sewerage system.

-Beyond Little Bay the coast becomes increasingly precipitous until you reach Europa Point.
+Beyond Little Bay the coast becomes increasingly precipitous until you once again reach Europa Point.

 Nick has lived and worked in Andalucia for over 20 years.
 He and his partner, Julie Evans, have travelled extensively and dug deep into the history and culture, producing authoritative articles on all aspects of the region.
 Nick has written four books about Andalucia and writes articles for other websites and blogs.